 Muscle and joint pain, sometimes (but not always) together with fatigue, body aches, stiffness and fever, are indicative of Lyme disease, an infectious disease typically transmitted by ticks.
 In the advanced phases of the disease, it’s common for one large joint in the lower region of the body to become swollen and painful.

 Brought on by infection, this condition is commonly noticed on only one side of the body and involves swelling of one particular body part – usually a toe.
 Inflammation and irritation of tendons, muscles, and ligaments is also inherent to Reiter’s Syndrome, as well as mouth ulcers, conjunctivitis, UTIs and fever.
 The condition usually improves within several months, unlike other types of chronic arthritis.

 It’s crucial for anyone suffering from joint pain or discomfort to schedule an appointment with the doctor to identify the cause and most beneficial treatment plan.

-Providers of the home care Towson seniors trust, Absolute Companion Care is here to offer assistance in a variety of ways for those challenged by any condition of aging.
+As a top provider of non-medical home care in Towson and the surrounding areas, Absolute Companion Care is here to offer assistance in a variety of ways for those challenged by any condition of aging.
 Whether the need is for help with duties around the house such as cleaning, organizing, and preparing meals, transportation to medical appointments and other outings, help with safe bathing and dressing, or simply a pleasant companion to enhance quality of life, we’re available with the individualized care each individual needs.